qianxliu/qianxliu/README.md

 - English is not my first language, also is not belonging to the same language family.
 My first language has an old version I researched a long time before.

 An idealist who try to be more pragmatic.
 Care basic science most.
-Not very good/font of discussing practical science because of lacking confidence.
+Not very good at/font of engaging with practical science because of lacking confidence.